Ruben-Arushanyan/redux-cool/website/docs/api/actionsCreator.md

 ### `actionsCreator.ANY.ACTION.TYPE([arg1], [arg2], ..., [callback])`

 **actionsCreator** is an action producer, with which we can create any action object in dynamic and inline ways.
-We can apply **actionsCreator** with any properties combination and call as a function and receive the action.
+We can apply **actionsCreator** with the combination of any properties and call as a function and receive the action.
 We can pass the callback function as the last argument. actionsCreator will check and if the last argument is a function, it will be considered as a callback function.

 *Examples:*
 ```javascript